miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Why  would you need a class for errors instead of ValueError?
 - check easier what type of errors arrise
+- translate from one language to another -> silly strings?
 -